PEI09-25-26/Sueca/Personas + Use Cases/Jerónimo.md

 He is looking for a way to play "Sueca" with his friends remotely while keeping the same spirit and vibe of playing it with physical cards.

 ## Pain Points & Challenges
-All of the currently available apps use a completely virtual approaches and online only play, not supporting the way of playing that he and his friends most enjoy.
+Most existing apps offer purely virtual gameplay that doesn’t capture the feeling of playing with real cards and friends around the table.
+The social aspect and physical cues that make the game fun are missing.

 ## Motivation
-He wants to keep regular contact with his friends and keep the games of "Sueca" going with the rest of the group while maitaining the same enviroment it usually brought.
+Jerónimo wants to stay in touch with his friends and keep their Sueca games alive, maintaining the same friendly atmosphere they had when playing together in person.